 He glanced at her outstretched hand and then back at her.
 After a moment James piped in, "For Merlin's sake, Sirius, don't be a prat and shake the girl's hand."
 Remus and Peter chuckled, but even Hermione heard the faintest edge in James's voice.
 Sirius blinked and raised his hand, shaking hers, and she smiled as she shook it firmly.
 Sirius's eyes widened further and nearly tore his hand away from hers.
 Hermione frowned, but Sirius muttered, "Sirius Black.
 Nice to meet you."

-"Likewise," she answered softly, before turning to take a seat directly across from him.
+"Likewise," she answered, before turning to take a seat directly across from him.

 "So you're a transfer student?"
 Remus asked genially, the first to strike a conversation with her.
 Hermione nodded with a small smile.

-Remus decided to clear the air.
+Peter, hoping to amend his earlier mistake, tried to change topic.
 "What house do you think you'll end up in?"

 "I'm hoping for Gryffindor," Hermione answered honestly.